 The incremental strategy outlined in Sect.
-3 is now formalized as a calculus which tracks commitments and requirements for method implementations in an extendable class hierarchy.
+3 is now formalized as a calculus which tracks commitments and requirements for method implementations in an extensible class hierarchy.
 Given a program, the calculus builds an environment which reflects the class hierarchy and captures method commitments and requirements.
 This environment forms the context for the analysis of new classes, possibly inheriting already analyzed ones.
-Proofs of the lemmas can be found in [11].
+The proof environment is formally defined in Sect.
+4.1, the operations used by the calculus are defined in Sect.
+4.2, and the calculus is given as a set of inference rules in Sect.
+4.3.